 It takes advantage of Darn Tough’s signature performance hike light cushion, enabling a seamless design that reduces blistering.

-Despite being praised as a lightweight sock, the Darn Tough Hiker provided enough warmth that I did not feel the need for heavy socks or multiple layers inside my sleeping bag.
+The Darn Tough Hiker offered enough warmth that I didn’t need heavy socks or extra layers inside my sleeping bag.

 Features